 2. Hi-Tech Tools and Equipment

 In recent years there has been a huge influx of hi-tech tools and equipment to aid in the speed and efficiency of many jobs.
 Sitework, for instance, doesn’t take nearly as long as it used to before the development of such things as Ditch Witch and Subsite transmitters.
+Crews can easily communicate with each other using two-way radios.
 These enable ground crews to quickly locate horizontal channels where anything from wiring to sewage lines is to be laid.
 Unfortunately, some smaller companies simply don’t have the funding to sink into this kind of technology, but the good news is that it is possible to get completely refurbished Subsite trackers that also come with a warranty.
 There are ways to take advantage of hi-tech tools and equipment at affordable costs, and refurbished products are about the best way to accomplish that.

 3. CAD and Blueprint Apps

 CAD (Computer Aided Design) and blueprint apps go hand in hand.
 Now with the aid of technology, architects and industrial designers can lay out precise measurements which a blueprint app transfers to paper or a digital screen.
 Gone are the days when the draftsman sat at a table laboriously drawing a blueprint or schematics.
 Technology aids in the computations as well as in the physical representations, making that part of a project so much quicker and cost-effective.